pascal-zarrad/psh/SECURITY.md

 We take security issues serious and will not create an GitHub issue for any critical security issue until we have supplied a fix.
-All communication with the contributor of the issue will be held through e-mail till we are at a state to release information about the issue publicly.
+All communication with the contributor of the issue will be held through e-mail unti we are at a point where we can release information about the issue publicly.